Biweekly Pay Calculator

 Biweekly pay means you receive a paycheck every two weeks, resulting in 26 paychecks per year (52 weeks ÷ 2).
 This is different from semi-monthly pay, which delivers 24 paychecks per year (twice per month on fixed dates).

-According to the Bureau of Labor Statistics, biweekly is the most common pay frequency in the US, used by approximately 43% of private-sector employers.
+According to the Bureau of Labor Statistics, biweekly was the most common pay-period length in its February 2023 estimates, used by 43% of US private establishments.

 Biweekly vs. Monthly Budgeting